There’s enough information to write a book on the development of the Trust. This section simply sets out a brief synopsis.

 The Trust gave the new Foundation the 12 acres of land at Myton Road along with the existing buildings in The Butts.
 It also gave an annual grant of £460.
 Most charities contributed and the largest contributor was The Charity of Sir Thomas White, which transferred £25,000 to the scheme (£2.7 million in today’s money) and a further sum of £1,900 every 5 years.

-Three new schools were open in 1879.
+Three new schools were opened in 1879.
 The King’s School for 250 boys at the new site on Myton Road, The King’s Middle school for 100 boys at new premises in The Butts and The Kings High School for Girls in Landor House, Smith Street for 80 girls.
 The Middle school moved to the Myton site in 1906 and the combined school eventually changed its name to Warwick School.

 At this time the Trust got Charity Commission approval to sell off 20 properties which raised £23,235 in 1877.
 This was reinvested into Consols (Government Securities) following advice from the Charity Commission.
-At the time it might have seemed a sensible and safe decision but, in hindsight, reinvesting so much into a single asset class that was ill equipped to either cope with inflation or to benefit from a growing economy would have cost the Trust (and its beneficiaries) very dearly.
+At the time it might have seemed a sensible and safe decision but, in hindsight, reinvesting so much into a single asset class that was ill equipped to either cope with inflation or to benefit from a growing economy would have cost the Trust (and ultimately its beneficiaries) very dearly.

-The consequence of the investments so much into Consols meant that during the 20th century the Trust’s income and influence was on a slow downward decline.
+The consequence of investing so much into Consols meant that during the 20th century the Trust’s income and influence was on a slow downward decline.
 For much of the 20th Century the Trust’s net income, after repairing the few properties it still retained, was barely sufficient to pay the church ministers’ stipends and those of various Town officials.

 In May 1934 the Trust finally relinquished responsibility for the bridge across the Avon and passed this to the County Council, who already managed the road part.